abondin/hreasy/README.md

 Security model based on two main entities:

 1) Employee - key entity of the whole project.
 Describe company employee
 2) User - employee projection in security scheme.
-Currently we consider that *User = Employee*.
+Currently, we consider that *User = Employee*.
 Also we have the assumption that user and employee are always associated via email. (implicit dependency) Entity "User" designed for future features when we have portal user without employee projection.
 It might be system account or some kind of portal admin.